ooni/ooni.org/content/post/egypt-censors.md

 # Contributing to this study

 This study is part of ongoing efforts to monitor internet censorship events in Egypt and around the world.
-Potentially anyone can [run ooniprobe](https://ooni.org/install/), since it’s [free and open source software](https://github.com/TheTorProject/ooni-probe) and can be run from multiple platforms (Android, iOS, macOS, Linux, Raspberry Pis).
-Over the last five years, tens of thousands of ooniprobe users have [measured networks across more than 190 countries](https://explorer.ooni.org/world/) with the aim of uncovering internet censorship events.
+Potentially anyone can [run OONI Probe](https://ooni.org/install/), since it’s [free and open source software](https://github.com/TheTorProject/ooni-probe) and can be run from multiple platforms (Android, iOS, macOS, Linux, Raspberry Pis).
+Over the last five years, tens of thousands of OONI Probe users have [measured networks across more than 190 countries](https://explorer.ooni.org/world/) with the aim of uncovering internet censorship events.

-Running ooniprobe however can potentially be a [risky](https://ooni.org/about/risks/) activity.
-Anyone monitoring your internet activity (e.g. ISP, government, employer) will be able to know that you are running ooniprobe.
-And some of the sites that are tested by ooniprobe (such as pornography or online gambling) may be illegal in certain countries.
+Running OONI Probe however can potentially be a [risky](https://ooni.org/about/risks/) activity.
+Anyone monitoring your internet activity (e.g. ISP, government, employer) will be able to know that you are running OONI Probe.
+And some of the sites that are tested by OONI Probe (such as pornography or online gambling) may be illegal in certain countries.

 If you feel uncomfortable with the potential risks, there are other